-Since the repayment of loans, advances and other investment is contingent on the results of the R&D of eGlue having future economic benefit, management has expensed the Company's investment in in4 of approximately \$5,000 and loan to in4 of \$63,864 as R&D in the accompanying consolidated statements of operations, in accordance with SFAS No. 68 "Research and Development Arrangements".
+Since the repayment of loans, advances and other investment is contingent on the results of the R&D of iGlue having future economic benefit, management has expensed the Company's investment in in4 and in FireLESS of approximately \$5,000 and \$900, respectively and loan to in4 of approximately \$310,000 as R&D in the accompanying condensed consolidated statements of operations, in accordance with SFAS No. 68 "Research and Development Arrangements".